 Dressed Herring Salad Recipe

 If you do not know how to cook beets for the recipe, follow the link and you will have a detailed recipe with all the tricks for a tasty boiled beetroot.

-Please, do not skip this recipe, as it is for a special tasty salad where you use delicious herring as an ingredient.
-Pickled herring goes well with onion and boiled vegetables: potatoes, carrots and beets.
-Moreover, thanks to this amount of ingredients this salad is really nutritious.
-If you liked my spin on Classic Russian Herring under Fur Coat Salad recipe, share it with your friends!
+Don’t skip this recipe; it features a unique and flavorful salad using tasty herring.
+Pickled herring pairs beautifully with onions and boiled vegetables like potatoes, carrots, and beets.
+Additionally, the varied ingredients make this salad quite nutritious.
+If you enjoyed my take on the Classic Russian Herring under the Fur Coat Salad, feel free to share it with your friends!

+Dressed Herring Salad Recipe